 Thanks to those who attended my webinar last week with Matt Morris on “Conquering the FMLA Medical Certification Process: Best Practices for Employers.”
-If you missed the program, you can access the webinar and materials here.

 We covered a whole host of topics during the webinar: How does an employer handle an employee who does not return medical certification?
 Or one that is vague and ambiguous?
 How should an employer respond to an employee who appears to be abusing FMLA leave (e.g., another employee rats him out, or the employee takes FMLA leave after a denied vacation request)?
 How should an employer certify patterns of absenteeism or occasions when the employee’s absences exceed the frequency or duration on the certification?

 - How should an Employer respond when an employee does not return medical certification?
 The regulations tell us that employers can delay or deny leave if an employee does not return medical certification within 15 days.
 But should we automatically deny leave?
 As I explained in the webinar, communication is key: ideally, you should have a “tickler” in your system reminding you of certification deadlines so that you know when certification is due.
 If certification is not returned, the best practice is to call the employee and follow up with a letter informing them of their oversight and giving them a new deadline to return the certification.
 (Make it a fairly tight one — I typically recommend seven days.)
 Also give the employee an opportunity to explain whether he/she has acted diligently and in good faith to obtain certification, leaving room for an explanation as to why the employee didn’t turn it in on time.
 In in the webinar and in this previous blog post, I provided some insight on the kinds of questions you can ask the employee to determine whether they have been diligent in obtaining certification.